Skip to content

 gtm4wp_add_global_vars filter

 GTM4WP creates some global JavaScript variables in order to store plugin parameters for various plugin features.
-This <script>
+This <script> block is setup to be added in the <head> section as high as possible.

 Use this filter to add more variables into this block.
-Do not return your own <script>
+Do not return your own <script> block itself but a valid JavaScript code that will be added to the existing <script> block generated by GTM4WP.

-Filter function has to declare 1 parameter of the type string
+Filter function has to declare 1 parameter of the type string:

 function my_filter( string $additional_variables ): string {